Russia, Iran, China oppose strike

 Turkish President Recep Tayyip Erdogan had called Assad a “murderer” over the chemical weapons attack on a rebel-held town in Syria’s Idlib province.

-Involvement: The country has a long, porous border with Syria.
+Involvement: The country has long, porous border with Syria.
 Thousands of foreign fighters have flowed over it into Syria and hundreds of thousands of refugees have poured out the other way.

 Reaction: Opposes strike